nickwilcox/nickwilcox.github.io/_posts/2020-07-10-target_cpu_vs_target_feature.md

 There is a related compiler flag `target-cpu` we didn't touch on, so it's worth taking a look at how it affects the generated code.

 #### TL;DR
-Setting the `target-cpu` flag on the compiler does more than simply enabling CPU features.
+Setting the `target-cpu` flag on the compiler does more than simply enabling new instruction set families.
 It changes the compiler's instruction cost model which can cause it to generate drastically different code in some cases.

 ## The Benchmark Function
 So far the loops we've looked at have all dealt with loading, processing and storing adjacent elements in our slices.